-- Failing to comply with federal housing program requirements for personal gain; - Failing to comply with federal housing program requirements as a result of a conflict of interest relationship with any applicant or resident; - Seeking or accepting anything of material value from applicants, residents, vendors, contractors, or other persons who provide services or materials to HABC or the privately owned managed site; - Disclosing confidential or proprietary information to outside parties; - Gaining profit as a result of insider knowledge of activities, policies, or practices of HABC or the privately owned/managed site; - Misappropriating or misusing federal housing funds; - Destroying, concealing, removing, or inappropriately using any records related to the federal housing program; or - Committing any other corrupt or criminal act in connection with any federal housing program.
+- Failing to comply with federal housing program requirements for personal gain. - Failing to comply with federal housing program requirements as a result of a conflict-ofinterest relationship with any applicant or resident. - Seeking or accepting anything of material value from applicants, residents, vendors, contractors, or other persons who provide services or materials to HABC or the privately owned managed site. - Disclosing confidential or proprietary information to outside parties. - Gaining profit because of insider knowledge of activities, policies, or practices of HABC or the privately owned/managed site. - Misappropriating or misusing federal housing funds. - Destroying, concealing, removing, or inappropriately using any records related to the federal housing program; or - Committing any other corrupt or criminal act in connection with any federal housing program.